-My son was 2 when I aged out of foster care.
+My son was two when I aged out of foster care.
 Soon I was going to college full time, working 40 hours a week and paying my own child care.
-Things were easier when I had the group home sta to help. once I left care, I had nothing.
-If I failed, I’d be screwed. and to the shelter we’d go.
+Things were easier when I had the group home to help.
+Once I left care, I had nothing.
+If I failed, I’d be screwed—and to the shelter we’d go.

-I wanted to prove that, just because I grew up in care, there wasn’t anything … Read More
+I wanted to prove that, just because I grew up in care, there wasn’t anything wrong with … Read More

 The Federal Child Abuse Prevention and Treatment Act (CAPTA) defines child neglect and abuse as: “Any recent act or failure to act on the part of a parent or caretaker which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.”